jrdnmyr/energy/README.md

 2. Oil Site Identification Using Satellite Imagery

-   This project uses satellite imagery from Saskatchewan, Canada to differentiate between types of oil production sites.
+   This project uses satellite imagery from Saskatchewan, Canada to determine whether an oil site is tied-in to infrastructure.